Oil Change Service in El Paso, TX

 High-Quality Oil Change Service You (and Your Engine) Can Count On

 You’ll see the difference from the moment you arrive at Martin Tire Company.
-Our goal is to provide local El Paso drivers the very best customer service along with expert auto care.
+Our goal is to provide local drivers with the very best customer service along with expert auto repair services in El Paso.

 We also know that it’s critical to provide this level of care at competitive, fair prices.
 To help our customers save even more on service, we regularly offer oil change specials.
 Make sure to check out our coupons page for the latest deals!

-During your full-service oil change, your technician will:
+During your full-service oil change in El Paso, your mechanic will:

 - Drain the old, dirty oil out of your engine from underneath